-The Inspire Foundation is unique in New Zealand and is a registered charity dedicated to supporting Canterbury's young talent
+The Inspire Foundation is unique in New Zealand and is a registered charity dedicated to supporting Canterbury and Marlborough's young talent

-The Inspire Foundation has been set up as a charitable trust to recognise and reward extraordinary, talented young Cantabrians.
+The Inspire Foundation has been set up as a charitable trust to recognise and reward extraordinary, talented young individuals.

 Assistance comes in the form of grants to fund the widest possible array of requests - such as travel, courses, tuition, equipment, projects or initiatives.

-It's all about making inspired choices for the future of the Canterbury region.
+It's all about making inspired choices for the future of the Canterbury and Marlborough regions.